cbeggs615/StatsSnapFront/SportsStatsAPI.md

 # API Specification: SportsStats Concept

+**Purpose:**
-**Purpose:** store team statistics in a structured way, where each sport defines which stats are tracked and which are considered key
+store team statistics in a structured and extensible way, where each sport defines a set of *default statOtherwise, returns values for the sport's defaultKeyStats;
+if the sport has no defaults, returns all existing StatValues for that team.

+**Requirements:**
+- TeamStats for this teamname and sport exists

+**Effects:**
+- retrieves data for either the requested stat IDs, the sport's defaultKeyStats, or all available statspically tracks, and each team maintains its own independent values for those stats.

 ---